sazzy4o/multiprocess-pool/README.md

 // >>> 2500
 ```

-Uses same options as Pool.map, but chunksize will be ignored.
+Uses same options as `Pool.map`, but chunksize will be ignored.

 ## License